Home

 - Will it be placed where the back will not be seen, or will it be viewable from all sides?

-Answers to these questions will help you decide on the size, shape and style for the floral design.
 Also think about what kind of container, and container shape, would present the best effect for the flower arrangement in it's intended setting...a colored or clear vase, a low basket, a round bowl?

 If you haven't already done so, take a look at these popular flower arrangement styles for some ideas.